cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Adversary_Personas/Adversary_Personas.md

 Follow the instructions listed [here](https://daylight.berkeley.edu/adversary-personas/) under "How to Play."
 The game could be played in groups by student team and their assigned client so that students can brainstorm about the adversaries for their current project.
 Alternatively, you can mix teams and get new perspectives on various security problems.

 Have each group present their answers to "Step 4.
 Who are you most concerned about?."
-Have them reflect on how the game and discussion has caused any changes from their initial personas from the Activity section.
+Reflect on how the discussion and the card game caused any changes from their initial personas from the Activity section.
 When they were role-playing or talking through motivations or tactics, did the adversaries seem like realistic threats or did those attacks require stretches of imagination?

 ### ** Synthesis **